Tiendil/blog.feeds.fun/content/posts/2025-011-why-feeds-fun-normalizes-tags-and-how/en.md

 /// note | Read this post if

 - You want to use Feeds Fun rules more efficiently.
-- You look for a deeper understanding of how tags work in Feeds Fun.
+- You're looking for a deeper understanding of how tags work in Feeds Fun.
 - You self-host Feeds Fun and want to configure tag normalization.
 - You are interested in tagging and approaches to it.